prorounak2005/Linux-and-privacy-guide-for-newbies/Newbies_Guide_To_Linux.md

 Now you should get a option to boot into linux as well as windows. :) (If you are dualbooting).

 ## Using Linux

+### Installing graphics driver
+After rebboting into you new linux machine you will be greeted with cinnamon desktop environment.
+It looks like windows isn't it ? :) .
+You can press your windows key ( in linux we call it "super key") to open linux mint menu.
+After opening that search for `Driver Manager` and click on it to open it.
+If you use nvidia you will see `open source drivers` and `proprietary drivers`.
+I will always recommend `proprietary drivers` because it is better than the `open source` [nouveau](https://en.wikipedia.org/wiki/Nouveau_(software)) drivers.